IIIF/api/source/api/presentation/2.0/index.md

 | identifier | The identifier for the object or collection, expressed as a string.
 This may be an ark, URN, or other identifier.
 Special characters _MUST_ be URI encoded. |
 {: .image-api-table}

-The individual resources _MAY_ have URIs below this top-level pattern by appending a "/" and additional information to identify the resource.
-If a client requests a URI without a trailing ".json", then the server _SHOULD_ return the JSON representations defined below.
+The individual resources _SHOULD_ have URIs below this top-level pattern by appending a "/" and additional information to identify the resource.
+Recommended patterns for these URIs are given in the sections below for the different resource types, and summarized in [Appendix A][appendix-a].

+If a client requests a URI that follows the recommended patterns, but with a trailing ".json" or ".jsonld" extension, then the server _SHOULD_ return the JSON representations defined below.

 ###  5.2.
-Responses

-####  5.2.1.
-HTTP Details
+HTTP Response Details

-The format for all responses is JSON, and the sections below describe the structure to be returned in more detail.
-The primary response is when the manifest is requested and, for optimization reasons, this _MUST_ return the manifest information with the default sequence, canvases and associations for image content resources embedded within it.
-Additional sequences and associations _MAY_ be available via additional calls, and if so, _MUST_ be referenced in the manifest.
+The format for all responses is JSON, and the following sections describe the structure to be returned.

 The content-type of the response _MUST_ be either `application/json` (regular JSON),